WonderTix/WonderTix/README.md

    ```

 2. Create a `.env` file and copy over the contents from the `.env.dist` (.env example) file.
    1. Set a value for the `AUTH0_CLIENT_ID`.
 Currently, we use the Wondertix Development Single Page Application in the `wtix-dev` Auth0 tenant for authenticating requests made from locally running instances of Wondertix.
-If you don't have access to the `wtix-dev` tenant, ask a team lead for access and/or for the values of the Client ID and Client Secret.
+If you don't have access to the `wtix-dev` tenant, ask a team lead for access and/or for the value of the Client ID.
    2. Set values for the `PRIVATE_STRIPE_KEY` and `PUBLIC_STRIPE_KEY`.
 For testing, we also send requests from locally running instances of Wondertix to an external Stripe account.
 The Stripe account we use for this is `wtix-dev`.
 Likewise, if you don't already, ask a team lead for access and/or for the values of `wtix-dev`'s private and public keys.
 3. Create mkcert certificates.
    1. Navigate to `<path/to/WonderTix/server>` and `<path/to/WonderTix/client>`.